Moving to Trujillo, Honduras

 We asked people living in Trujillo to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Trujillo, you should pack lightweight clothing due to the tropical climate, including shorts, t-shirts, and sandals.
 Don't forget a swimsuit for the beach and a hat to protect yourself from the sun.
 Also, pack some light rain gear as the area can experience heavy rainfall, especially during the rainy season.
 Bring along a good pair of walking shoes or hiking boots if you plan on exploring the local nature reserves or historical sites.
 It's also a good idea to pack a reusable water bottle to stay hydrated, and a travel first aid kit for any minor injuries or illnesses.
 Remember to pack all necessary toiletries, including sunscreen and insect repellent, as these items may be more expensive or difficult to find in Honduras.
 If you take prescription medication, bring enough to last for your entire stay, as it may not be available in Trujillo.
 Pack a Spanish-English dictionary or phrasebook, as English is not widely spoken in Trujillo.
 Don't forget to bring all necessary travel documents, including your passport, driver's license, and any necessary visas or permits.
-Lastly, pack a power adapter for your electronics, as the electrical outlets in Honduras may be different from those in your home country," remarked one expat who made the move to Trujillo.
+Lastly, pack a power adapter for your electronics, as the electrical outlets in Honduras may be different from those in your home country," explained one expat living in Trujillo, Honduras.

 Get Quote